praveenabt/praveenabt.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an Assistant Professor in [Computer Science](https://cse.iith.ac.in/) at [IIT-Hyderabad](https://iith.ac.in/).
 I received my Ph.D. in computer science from University of Edinburgh, advised by [Myungjin Lee](https://www.linkedin.com/in/myungjin-lee-5308136).
-Prior, I was a post doctoral researcher at Princeton University, worked with [Jennifer Rexford](https://www.cs.princeton.edu/~jrex/) and [David Walker](https://www.cs.princeton.edu/~dpw/).
+Prior, I was a post doctoral researcher at [Princeton University](https://www.princeton.edu/), USA, worked with [Jennifer Rexford](https://www.cs.princeton.edu/~jrex/) and [David Walker](https://www.cs.princeton.edu/~dpw/).

-My research interests are at the intersection of **networking, security, and machine learning**.
-My current focus is on designing and building networked systems that make networks easy to manage, secure, and robust, using exciting emerging technologies such as Software-Defined Networking (SDN) and P4-based programmable data planes.
+My research interests are at the intersection of **systems, networking, security, and machine learning**.
+My current focus is on designing and building networked systems that make networks easy to manage, secure, and robust by using exciting emerging technologies such as Software-Defined Networking (SDN) and P4-based programmable data planes.

 <!-- "**Note:** I am actively looking for self-motivated undergrad and grad students to work with me.
 If you are interested, please email me for a chat.
 Some guidelines to work with me: